Carrie-Lynn Adam is a somatic therapist in Ontario specializing in medical trauma and life-altering experiences.

 Hi, I’m Carrie-Lynn Adam,

-Today, I use these same approaches to help women who’ve tried talk therapy and are ready for something deeper than just “talking it out.”
+Today, I use these same approaches to support adults who may understand what they’re experiencing cognitively but still feel stuck, overwhelmed, numb, or disconnected in their bodies.
+Many have tried talk therapy and are ready for something deeper than simply “talking it out.”

 This work is not about “processing and moving on.”
 It’s about having somewhere to land while you’re still in it.
 That’s the space I offer here.